-Any symptom Positive test result with rapid or PCR test Negative test result with a PCR test Isolation and Quarantine Guidance Isolate.
-Medical advice.
+Meets symptom criteria Positive test result with rapid or PCR test Negative test result with a PCR test Isolation and quarantine guidance Isolate.
+Get medical advice.
 Test - PCR recommended Isolate for 10+ days.
 Symptom-based strategy Fever free for 24 hours without use of fever-reducing medications; and Symptoms have improved; and 10 days since symptoms first appeared.
 Fever free 24 hourswithout use of fever-reducing medications; and Symptoms improved (back to usual health).
-Return to child care Attestation form is signed stating that return to child care criteria have been met (parent/guardian signs for a minor).
-Attestation form is signed stating that return to child care criteria have been met (parent/guardian signs for a minor).
-Attestation form is signed stating that return to child care criteria have been met (parent/guardian signs for a minor).
-Close Contacts No action.
+Return to child care Attestation form is signed stating that the criteria for return to child care have been met.
+A parent/guardian should sign for a minor.
+Attestation form is signed stating that the criteria for return to child care have been met.
+A parent/guardian should sign for a minor.
+Attestation form is signed stating that the criteria for return to child care have been met.
+A parent/guardian should sign for a minor.
+Close contacts No action.
 Quarantine from last date of exposure.
 See page 68 for guidance on when a close contact may be exempt from quarantine.
 No action.